Comedian Tom Smothers, one-half of the Smothers Brothers, dies at 86 | News Channel 3-12

 The National Comedy Center, on behalf of his family, said in a statement Wednesday that Smothers died Tuesday at home in Santa Rosa, California, following a cancer battle.

-“Tom was not only the loving older brother that everyone would want in their life, he was a one-of-a-kind creative partner,” his brother and the duo’s other half, Dick Smothers, said in the statement.
+“Tom was not only the loving older brother that everyone would want in their life, he was a one-of-a-kind creative partner.
+I am forever grateful to have spent a lifetime together with him, on and off stage, for over 60 years,” his brother and the duo’s other half, Dick Smothers, said in the statement.
 “Our relationship was like a good marriage — the longer we were together, the more we loved and respected one another.
 We were truly blessed.”

 When “The Smothers Brothers Comedy Hour” debuted on CBS in the fall of 1967 it was an immediate hit, to the surprise of many who had assumed the network’s expectations were so low it positioned their show opposite the top-rated “Bonanza.”